Honest Pros and Cons of Living in Chicago From a Local

 In fact, Chicago’s network of buses and trains is one of the largest public transportation systems in the country.

-Con: The traffic is always bad.
+Con: Chicago traffic is a challenge.

 Fun fact: Did you know that the term “gaper’s delay” is a Chicago invention?
 Also known as “rubbernecking,” it’s when people are causing even more traffic by slowing down and staring at nearby accidents on the road while they’re driving.
 It doesn’t matter which side of the road the incident is on, they’re all lookin’.